docker/docs/get-started/part4.md

 VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your machine's OS.

-> **Note**: If you're on a Windows system that has Hyper-V installed, such as Windows 10, there is no need for this step and you should use Hyper-V instead.
+> **Note**: If you're on a Windows system that has Hyper-V installed, such as Windows 10, there is no need to install VirtualBox and you should use Hyper-V instead.
 View the instructions for Hyper-V systems by clicking the Hyper-V tab above.

 Now, create a couple of VMs using `docker-machine`, using the VirtualBox driver: